-As part of the largest transport infrastructure project in northern Victoria, we’re building a second Murray River crossing to connect Echuca and Moama to make it quicker and easier for you to travel across the Campaspe and Murray Rivers.
+As part of the largest transport infrastructure project in northern Victoria, we’re building a second Murray River crossing to connect Echuca and Moama to make it quicker and easier for you to travel across the Campaspe and Murray rivers.

-Echuca in Victoria and Moama in New South Wales are connected by a single Murray River Bridge that was built in 1878.
+Echuca in Victoria and Moama in New South Wales are connected by a single Murray River Bridge that was opened in 1878.

-Together with NSW Roads and Maritime Services, we’re building a new bridge to connect the Murray Valley Highway and Warren Street at Echuca with the Cobb Highway at Perricoota Road in Moama.
+Together with Transport for NSW, we’re building a new bridge to connect the Murray Valley Highway and Warren Street at Echuca with the Cobb Highway at Perricoota Road in Moama.

-- Stage 1: Upgrade of the Murray Valley Highway and Warren Street roundabout
+- Stage 1: Upgrade of the Murray Valley Highway and Warren Street intersection - completed in mid-2018

-- upgrades to the Cobb Highway, Meninya Street and Perricoota Road intersection (to be delivered by Transport for NSW) – works started in March 2020.
+- Stage 4: Intersection upgrades to the Cobb Highway, Meninya Street and Perricoota Road intersection (to be delivered by Transport for NSW) – works started in March 2020.

 Sign up for updates